 Rolex holds a special place in the world of high-end mechanical watches.
 It’s the most valuable luxury watch brand in the world.
 Rolex is also one of the most expensive watch brands.
 The Swiss manufacturer produces iconic models that have become a true status symbol.
 Owning a contemporary Rolex day-date or a vintage Submariner, for example, tells a lot about who you are and what you’ve accomplished in your life.

 What makes Rolex so special?
 The quality of its designs.
 The rarity of its materials.
-And, most importantly, its impeccable production process that guarantees precise and accurate performances.
+And, most importantly, the brand’s impeccable production process that guarantees precise and accurate performances.

 All these fundamentals play an important role in Rolex’s prestige.
 But there is much more to the brand.
 Other watch manufacturers, such as Patek Philippe and Audemars Piguet are equally apt at producing sublime watches.

 Rolex, however, has a rich and varied history of innovation and leadership in watchmaking.
 Rolex watches have also been worn by global personalities from the worlds of sports, cinema, politics and business.
-Paul Newman, Steve McQueen, Elle Macpherson, Winston Churchill, Dr Martin Luther King, Che Guevara, John F Kennedy and Victoria Beckham are just some of the most popular Rolex owners.
+Paul Newman, Steve McQueen, Elle Macpherson, Winston Churchill, Dr Martin Luther King, Che Guevara, John F Kennedy, Marlon Brando, Cristiano Ronaldo, and Victoria Beckham are just some of the most popular Rolex owners.

 If you’re interested in purchasing a Rolex but prefer vintage models or want to buy a high-quality secondhand, we recommend that you take a look at premium resellers like Bob’s Watches.
 Founded in 1999, the site has become the ultimate destination for people looking to buy, sell, or trade certified pre-owned Rolex Watches.